-Customize your brand name on pens, coffee mugs, key chains and literally any clever product that you know your target audiences will use in their regular lives.
+Customize your brand name on pens, coffee mugs, key chains, unisex jerseys, and literally any clever product that you know your target audiences will use in their regular lives.

-You can include these customized merchandises as part of your offline marketing efforts.
+You can include these customized merchandise as part of your offline marketing efforts.

 Enclose these small tokens of appreciation with your seasonal cards or hand them out with information flyers at malls and metro stations.

 Make sure the merchandise has your brand logo and basic contact information displayed prominently.

 Again, this is a terrific collateral to try including clever content lines and messages to make an impression.

 7. Speak at events